Diameter of P.A. random graphs with edge-step functions: Final comments

 \subsection{Dropping regularity conditions}

-In this part we illustrate that dropping some assumptions on $f$ may produce a somewhat pathological sequence of graphs.
+In this part we discuss an example which hints that dropping some assumptions on $f$ may produce a somewhat pathological sequence of graphs.
 For instance, if we drop the assumption of $f$ being non-increasing, we may obtain a sequence of graphs whose diameter sequence oscillates between $1$ and $\log t$.
 More generally, the sequence of graphs oscillates between graphs similar to the BA-random tree, $\{\mathrm{BA}_t\}_{t \in \N}$, and graphs close to complete graphs.

 Let $(t_k)_{k \in \N}$ be the following sequence: $t_0 = 1$ and $t_{k+1} := \exp\{t_k\}$, for $k>1$.
 Now, let $h$ be the edge-step function defined as follows

 The idea behind such $h$ is that between times $[t_{2k}, t_{2k+1}]$ the process behaves essentially as the traditional BA-model, whereas at interval $(t_{2k+1}, t_{2k+2})$ the process ``messes things up" connecting almost all vertices by only adding new edges.
 Moreover, in both regimes the process has time enough to ``forget about what was built in the past".